cleanmachinetulsa/ServicePro_v3/MASTER_PLAN_V3.md

 # MASTER PLAN v3.2 – SERVICEPRO MULTI-TENANT SUPER-SYSTEM
+Deprecated – see MASTER_PLAN_v3.2.md for the latest master plan.
 > Canonical master plan for:
 > - You (Jody)
 > - Your partner